 - A small number of guests will be asked to leave the auditorium during the interval to allow free passage of other guests in and out of their seats.

 - We ask that guests order interval drinks prior to the performance.
 On our at-table ordering app, mark the ‘additional notes’ section with the word ‘INTERVAL’, and our bar staff will make sure your order is ready for you when you come back to your table at the interval.

 - Ice creams will be be available to buy during the interval, but please eat these at your table.

 Your Data and NHS Test & Trace

-To aid NHS Test and Trace, and in line with Government rules (updated 18 Sep 2020), we are obliged to collect basic contact details from all Bar & Café customers when they order.
+To aid NHS Test and Trace, and in line with Government rules (updated 12 Apr 2021), we are obliged to collect basic contact details from all visitors and Bar & Café customers.